bryant1410/dotfiles/README.md

     ln -s ~/Dropbox/Sublime/Packages/User ~/.config/sublime-text-3/Packages/User
     ```

-10. Make Calibre use the library in `Dropbox/Calibre`.
+10. Make Calibre use the library in `Dropbox/Calibre Library`.

 11. Log out and log back in for Docker to work without sudo.